twinfoundation/auditable-item-stream/packages/auditable-item-stream-models/docs/reference/interfaces/IAuditableItemStreamComponent.md

 keyof [`IAuditableItemStream`](IAuditableItemStream.md)[]

-The properties to return, if not provided defaults to id, dateCreated, dateModified and streamObject.
+The properties to return, if not provided defaults to id, dateCreated, dateModified and annotationObject.

 ##### cursor?